MicrosoftDocs/navdevitpro-content-pr/developer/datatypes/devenv-testpage-data-type.md

 A test page can be any page type.
 For more information [Page Object](../devenv-page-object.md).
 You can use test pages only within test codeunits.

-There are three categories of TestPage data type methods, described as follows.
+There are three categories of TestPage data type methods: TestPage, TestPage field, and TestPage filter.

 ## TestPage methods
 You use the TestPage Functions to: